telerik/blazor-docs/components/maskedtextbox/overview.md

 ## Events

-The [Masked TextBox component fires events for value changes and blur]({%slug maskedtextbox-events%}).
+The [MaskedTextBox component fires events for value changes and blur]({%slug maskedtextbox-events%}).
 Use them to respond to user actions.

 ## Mask-Related Parameters